India citizenship lists: Nearly 2 million face statelessness | The China Post

 “Any person who is not satisfied with the outcome … can file an appeal before the foreigners’ tribunals,” Hajela said.

-Those excluded have 120 days to prove their citizenship at hundreds of regional quasi-judicial tribunals.
-If ruled to be illegal immigrants, they can still appeal to higher courts.
+Those excluded have 120 days to prove their citizenship at one of hundreds of regional quasi-judicial tribunals.
+If unsuccessful, they can still appeal to higher courts.

 Read more: Access to health care a distant dream for most Indian women

-All the same, high rates of illiteracy and a lack of any documentation by many residents are likely to complicate the process.
+All the same, high rates of illiteracy and a lack of any documentation among many residents are likely to complicate the process.

 Officials in Assam say they do not know what will eventually be done with those finally adjudged foreigners.
 Bangladesh has not committed to accepting them.